 Well trained pets are allowed, please clean up after them.
 No smoking inside the cottage.

-The cottage has a selection of condiments and other basics but we ask that you replace anything you finish or let us know what needs replenishing.
-There is a selection of other food there but that is primarily for our use or for emergencies!
+The cottage has a good selection of spices, condiments and other basics but we ask that you replace anything you finish or let us know what needs replenishing.
+There is a selection of other food there that can also be used for emergencies!

 Owners: Michael Fletcher and Vanessa Compton